 I will post one question to the course discussion forum for three units this semester.
 In order to receive full credit for the discussions, you must actually carry on a discussion about the question with your peers.
 One posting does not constitute a discussion and will not receive full credit.
-You must post at least two thoughtful discussion responses (a response to the question and a response to another student's submission) in order to earn full credit. ("I agree with your response" does not qualify as a discussion posting.)
-In order to submit these responses, you must first post a response to my question and then you must post a response to another student's response.
+You must post at least two thoughtful discussion responses in order to earn full credit. ("I agree with your response" does not qualify as a discussion posting.)
+In order to submit these two responses, you must first post a response to my question and then you must post a response to another student's response.

 In order to allow your peers time to respond to your discussion posting, you must post your initial response to the discussion question by the first discussion deadline for that unit in order to receive full credit.
 You must then post a response to another student's discussion submission by the second discussion deadline for that unit in order to receive full credit.
 You will only receive up to half credit if you fail to submit your first discussion response (your response to my discussion question) by the first discussion deadline or fail to respond to another student's discussion submission.
-For example, your initial response for Week 1.3 is due by 11:59 p.m. by Sunday, July 14.
-Your final response (response to another student's posting) is due by 11:59 p.m. on Monday, July 15.
+For example, your initial response for Unit 3 is due by 11:59 p.m. on Sunday, June 9.
+Your final response (response to another student's posting) is due by 11:59 p.m. on Monday, June 10.
 If you do not post your responses by then, you will have missed your chance to get credit for that unit's discussion.